Romenics/Celestial-Command-Localization/README.md

 4. Try to not leave needless space at the and of the text, for example "Start game      "

-If you wish to add a language, but its txt file still not exist in the repository...
+If you wish to add a language, but its txt file still not exist in the repository, you can add it.